-It is important to distinguish metabolic systems or modules from metabolic states and the corresponding metabolic rates; for example: electron transfer system, ETS (Fig. 6), ETS state, and ETS capacity, E, respectively (Table 1).
+It is important to distinguish metabolic systems or modules from metabolic states and the corresponding metabolic rates; for example: electron transfer system, ETS (Fig. 6), ETS state (Fig. 4), and ETS capacity, E, respectively (Table 1).
 The protonmotive force is high in the OXPHOS state when it drives phosphorylation, maximum in the LEAK state of coupled mitochondria, driven by LEAK respiration at a minimum back flux of protons to the matrix side, and very low in the ETS state when uncouplers short-circuit the proton cycle (Table 1).

 The three coupling states, ETS, LEAK and OXPHOS, are presented in a schematic context with the corresponding respiratory rates, abbreviated as E, L and P, respectively.
-This clarifies that E may exceed or be equal to P, but E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) using too low uncoupler concentrations; (2) using high uncoupler concentrations which inhibit the ETS (Gnaiger 2008); (3) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E; or (4) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to E. On the other hand, the excess ETS capacity is overestimated if non-saturating E or E or E or E are used.
+This clarifies that E may exceed or be equal to P, but E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to P; (2) using too low uncoupler concentrations; (3) using high uncoupler concentrations which inhibit the ETS (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the excess ETS capacity is overestimated if non-saturating E or [ADP] (State 3) are used.

-E>P is observed in many types of mitochondria and depends on: (1) the excess ETS capacity pushing the phosphorylation system (Fig. 1B) to the limit of its capacity of utilizing the protonmotive force; (2) the pathway control state with single or multiple electron input into the Q-junction and involvement of three or fewer coupling sites determining the H^+{out}/O_2 coupling stoichiometry (Fig. 1A); (3) the biochemical coupling efficiency expressed as (E-

-L)/E, since an increase of L causes P to increase towards the limit of E. The excess E-P capacity, E-P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation system, under conditions when E remains constant but P declines relative to controls (Fig. 6).
+E>P is observed in many types of mitochondria, varying between species, tissues and cell types.
+It is the excess ETS capacity pushing the phosphorylation system (Fig. 1B) to the limit of its capacity of utilizing the protonmotive force.
+Within any type of mitochondria, the magnitude of E>P depends on (1) the pathway control state with single or multiple electron input into the Q-junction and involvement of three or fewer coupling sites determining the $H^+{out}/O_2$ coupling stoichiometry (Fig. 1A); and (2) the biochemical coupling efficiency expressed as (E-L)/E, since an increase of L causes P to increase towards the limit of E. The excess E-P capacity, E-P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation system, under conditions when E remains constant but P declines relative to controls (Fig. 6).
 Substrate cocktails supporting simultaneous convergent electron transfer to the Q-junction for reconstitution of TCA cycle function establish pathway control states with high ETS capacity, and consequently increase the sensitivity of the E-P assay.

 When subtracting L from P, the dissipative LEAK component in the OXPHOS state may be overestimated.
-This can be avoided by measurement of LEAK respiration in a state when the protonmotive force is titrated, e.g., by an ETS inhibitor, to the slightly lower value maintained in the OXPHOS state.
-Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et~al.~1993).
-In general, it is inappropriate to use the term ATP~production for the difference of oxygen consumption measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS capacity that is freely available for ATP production (corrected for LEAK respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 6).
+This can be avoided by measuring LEAK respiration in a state when the protonmotive force is titrated, e.g., by an ETS inhibitor, to the slightly lower value maintained in the OXPHOS state.
+Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et~al. 1993).
+In general, it is inappropriate to use the term ATP~production for the difference of oxygen consumption measured in states P and P. The difference P-L is the upper limit of the part of OXPHOS capacity that is freely available for ATP production (corrected for LEAK respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 6).

 Fig. 6.
 Four-compartmental model of oxidative phosphorylation.
-Respiratory states (ETS, OXPHOS, LEAK) and corresponding rates (E, P, L) are connected by the protonmotive force, F{H+} .
+Respiratory states (ETS, OXPHOS, LEAK) and corresponding rates (E, P, L) are connected by the protonmotive force, $F{H^+}$ .
 Electron transfer system capacity, E, is partitioned into the dissipative LEAK respiration, L, partial conservation of the protonmotive exergy as the phosphorylation exergy in net OXPHOS capacity, P-L, and the excess capacity, E-P. Modified from Gnaiger (2014).